readyapi/cligenius/docs/tutorial/commands/callback.md

 ## Adding a callback on creation

-It's also possible to add a callback when creating the `types.Types()` app:
+It's also possible to add a callback when creating the `cligenius.Cligenius()` app:

 ```Python hl_lines="4 5  8"
 {!../docs_src/commands/callback/tutorial002.py!}